fhdsl/AnVIL_Collection/README.md

 ### How can I add my new course/content to the AnVIL Collection?

 Your repository must be created under the jhudsl or fhdsl organizations and meet the above criteria.
-For more information see the [FAQ](https://hutchdatascience.org/DaSL_Collection/faq/) tab.
+For more information see the [Contribute](https://hutchdatascience.org/AnVIL_Collection/contribute.html) section.

 For repositories under other organizations, you can fork the repository into the jhudsl or fhdsl organizations.
 [Example](https://github.com/fhdsl/Data-Wrangling)